Here's a quick guide on how to get Red Hat OpenShift Container Platform, version 3.3 (latest) running in Microsoft Azure, step-by-step.Prereqs:

 Ex: [azure keyvault secret set -u KeyVaultName -s SecretName --file ~/.ssh/id_rsa

 d.
-Enable the Keyvvault for Template Deployment: azure keyvault set-policy -u <vault-name> --enabled-for-template-deployment true
+Enable the Keyvvault for Template Deployment: azure keyvault

-Fill in the deployment template, deploy and configure the OpenShift cluster:2.
+Ex: [azure keyvault set-policy -u KeyVaultName --enabled-for-template-deployment true] Fill in the deployment template, deploy and configure the OpenShift cluster:2.
 Deploy the OpenShift cluster in Azure

 a.
 Goto https://github.com/mglantz/ocp-enterprise